 The sun protection times are forecast by the Bureau of Meteorology for the time of day UV levels are predicted to reach 3 or higher, based on your location.
 At these levels, sun protection is recommended for all skin types.
-In South East SA/, UV levels are forecast to reach 3 or higher from mid-August to the end of April.
+In the South East of South Australia, UV levels are forecast to reach 3 or higher from mid-August to the end of April each year.